Deterministic complexity analysis of Hermitian eigenproblems: Introduction

 \subsection{Outline}

 The paper is organized as follows.
-In Section \ref{section:tridiagonal_diagonalization} we analyze the algorithm of \cite{gu1995divide} when implemented with the FMM (see also the Section \ref{section:arrowhead_preliminaries} and Appendix \ref{appendix:fast_multipole_method}).
-Section \ref{section:tridiagonal_applications} describes the application of the analysis of Section \ref{section:tridiagonal_diagonalization} for Hermitian diagonalization and the SVD.
-In Section \ref{section:tridiagonal_reduction_stability} it is proved that Sch\"onhage's algorithm is numerically stable in floating point.
+In Section \ref{section:tridiagonal_diagonalization} we analyze the algorithm of \cite{gu1995divide} when implemented with the FMM and its applications (see also Appendices \ref{section:arrowhead_preliminaries}, \ref{appendix:fast_multipole_method}, and \ref{appendix:tridiagonal_diagonalization}).
+In Section \ref{section:tridiagonal_reduction_stability} it is proved that Sch\"onhage's algorithm is numerically stable in floating point, and it is used as a preprocessing step to compute the eigenvalues of Hermitian matrices.
 For the proof we use the technical lemmas that are proved in the supporting Appendix \ref{appendix:tridiagonal_reduction}.
-In Section \ref{section:applications_tridiagonal_reduction} we analyze the application of stable tridiagonal reduction to compute the eigenvalues and spectral gaps of Hermitian matrices, before concluding in Section \ref{section:conclusion}.
+In Section \ref{section:applications_tridiagonal_reduction} we mention some direct applications to compute singular values, pencil eigenvalues, spectral gaps, and spectral projectors.
+We finally conclude and state some open problems in Section \ref{section:conclusion}.